 From Nasirabad in Ajmer district, the drinking water is also transported to the Bhilwara district via a 15-wagon train, which can carry 2.5 million liters of water.

-“The reservoir has been called the lifeline of the state capital Jaipur.”
+“The reservoir has been called the lifeline of the state capital Jaipur.” the Bisalpur bandh Hight is Height: 40 m.

 Currently, around half of the areas under the Jaipur Municipal Corporation get water from Bisalpur.
 In the year 2016, the Public Health and Engineering Department (PHED) proposed a ₹ 9.5 billion project to supply the Bisalpur water to the remaining areas of the city.